GavinBish911/GavinBish911.github.io/README.md

 ---

+## Professional Self Assessment
+Over the course of my studies in the Computer Science program, I have honed my technical skills and learned how to present my work in ways that reflect my professional goals, values, and growth.
+Developing my ePortfolio has been a pivotal experience in showcasing my strengths and demonstrating my readiness to enter—or advance within—the field.
+Through ongoing coursework, I have learned to use best practices for efficiency and maintainability, refined my problem-solving approach with data structures and algorithms, and further understood the fundamentals of software engineering, databases, and security.
+Each step in my academic journey has been an opportunity to improve the quality of my code and to more effectively communicate the thought process behind my solutions.

+Although my work has largely been conducted independently, I have gained a deep appreciation for collaboration and stakeholder communication as cornerstones of professional success.
+Even when not in a formal team environment, I found value in inviting informal feedback and applying a rigorous self-review process to maintain objectivity.
+By imagining and respecting future stakeholder perspectives, I was able to design software solutions that prioritize clarity, user experience, and scalability.
+Moreover, integrating secure coding practices has prepared me to handle sensitive information responsibly, reflecting the broader ethical considerations of real-world computer science projects.

+These ePortfolio artifacts collectively represent the evolution of my expertise and illustrate how I have grown to approach tasks with a more strategic, security-conscious, and user-focused mindset.
+Each project has been revisited and refined to better align with the standards and best practices I have acquired throughout the program.
+By curating these artifacts in one cohesive collection, I aim to convey my technical abilities, my commitment to continuous improvement, and my capacity to adapt in the ever-changing landscape of computer science.

 ## Personal Code Review
 -This is my own personal [video](https://youtu.be/xJKR-Wp14V0) on my code reviewing how I have grown, likes, and dislikes about my old systems.

+---

 ## Projects